-Considering that most people spend about one third of their lives lying in bed, selecting the right mattress is of paramount importance for containing back pain, because it can make the difference in whether you can sleep well at night and function properly the next day.
+Considering that most people spend about one-third of their lives lying in bed, selecting the right mattress is of paramount importance for containing back pain, because it can make a difference in whether you can sleep well at night and function properly the next day.

 On the other hand, plush mattresses can also be problematic, the reason being that while a soft mattress that conforms to your body’s natural curves may help your joints to align properly, you might also sink in so deeply that your joints might twist and become painful during the night in bed.

-A new mattress described as plush often feel softer on the surface where you sleep.
-Lots of people describe slipping into plush mattresses as sinking into a luxuriously comfortable bed, and are normally well-suited for people who suffer from pressure point discomfort while sleeping on their sides.
-And the reason for this is because plush mattresses cradle and cushion pressure points, thus creating less stress on the joints.
+A new mattress described as plush often feels softer on the surface where you sleep.
+Lots of people describe slipping into plush mattresses as sinking into a luxuriously comfortable bed and are normally well-suited for people who suffer from pressure point discomfort while sleeping on their sides.
+And the reason for this is that plush mattresses cradle and cushion pressure points, thus creating less stress on the joints.